Wesley-nfj/BMI-Calculator/README.md

 python bmi_calculator.py
 ```

 ---
 ## 📌 Example Interaction

-Do you want to get started? 'yes' or 'no': yes
+-Do you want to get started? 'yes' or 'no': yes
-Enter your weight in kg: 70
+-Enter your weight in kg: 70
-Enter your height in m: 1.75
+-Enter your height in m: 1.75
-Your Body Mass Index is: 22.86
+-Your Body Mass Index is: 22.86
-You have a normal weight!
+-You have a normal weight!

 ---